Nets won't play Irving until he meets vaccine requirement

 AP Basketball Writer

-NEW YORK (AP) — Kyrie Irving can continue to choose not to be vaccinated for COVID-19.
+NEW YORK (AP) — Kyrie Irving can keep refusing to get the COVID-19 vaccine.

 The Nets announced Tuesday that Irving would not play or practice with them until he could be a full participant, ending the idea that he would play in only road games.